-Again, this isn’t a cut-and-dry argument.
-For some people (like me) the wealth building or emotional aspect of owning a home is enough to counterbalance the time it requires.
+Again, this isn’t a cut-and-dried argument.
+For some people (like me) the wealth-building or emotional aspect of owning a home is enough to counterbalance the time it requires.
 But if you can’t picture yourself settling into domesticity to maintain your new home, maybe you should stick with renting for a while longer.

 So before you even start shopping around or looking at mortgage rates, run your own personal cost-benefit analysis.
 This article gives a detailed explanation of how to do this, including some tools to help you do the math.

 If you decide buying a home is the right option for you, it’s time to do the preliminary work of getting your credit score in shape.
-(Honestly, you should do this even if you plan to be a renter forever and ever, amen.
+(Honestly, you should do this even if you plan to be a renter forever.
 Eventually, you’ll probably need some credit, so having a good credit score is a good idea!)

 This starts with actually knowing what your credit score is.
 You can go about this in a couple of different ways.

 One option is to get your credit score for free.
 Several websites, such as Experian and Credit Karma, offer a free credit score.
 These are great tools since they also help you analyze your score and find ways to improve it.